thomasbaustert/bundler-pgs/README.md

     $ chmod 600 ~/.gem/gemserver_credential

-Use the bundler patch by running `pundle` instead of `bundle`, e.g.:
+Use the bundler patch by running `bundle-pgs` instead of `bundle`, e.g.:

-    $ pundle install
+    $ bundle-pgs install

 This will load the patch and runs bundler as usual.